wangyu-/udp2raw/doc/openvpn_guide.md

 ![image4](/images/image4.PNG)
 # udp2raw command

 It is always recommended to run `udp2raw` under a NON-ROOT user.
-For the following commands to work, please read [README](/README.md) first.
+For the following commands to work, please read [this document](/README.md#security-important) first.

 #### run at server side
 ```bash